harmony-development/protocol/rest/rest.md

 ##### Body

-The body will contain an UTF-8 string in the following format:
+The body will contain JSON object in the following format:
 ```
-serverName version

-aboutServer

-messageOfTheDay
+{
+    "serverName": "Scherzo",
+    "version": "git-0c062f6",
+    "aboutServer": "The main Harmony server.",
+    "messageOfTheDay": "A maintance will be done between 18:00 - 20:00."
+}
 ```
 `serverName`: the Harmony server software being hosted `version`: the version of said Harmony server software